benwiz/sasha/README.md

   - A cron will periodically check this against my gps location to update another record maintaing my specific location with respect to a list of places (bedroom, kitchen, marg's room, office, rouse's, etc.)
     - ... maybe it stores two locations... macro using gps and micro using more location specific details beginning with home vs. bedroom
   + I.E. Figure out state store for human location and switch states
+- Slackbot or iMessage bot (unlikely) or email to Marg with a daily bun image using unsplash api
 - Get another light that is only on when we are together or we are each at home

 - Eventually I'd like to move off of IFTTT.
 This is important because otherwise I could just use IFTTT and it's webhook features as my entire backend and messaging system.
 Why?
 Because I want to do it myself.